Amarjit-ph/design-pattern/README.md

 console.log(db1 === db2); // Output: true
 ```

+Ensures that only one instance of a class exists and provides a global access point.

+🔹 Use Cases:

+1. Database Connection Pool – Ensures a single database connection is reused.
+2. Logging System – Centralized logging to maintain consistency across the app.
+3. Configuration Manager – Loads app settings once and provides a global reference.
+4. Thread Pool – Manages a single set of threads shared across multiple tasks.

 ## 2. Factory Method Pattern
 The Factory Method Pattern provides an interface for creating objects but allows subclasses to decide which specific class to instantiate.
 Instead of calling a constructor directly, the creation logic is handled in a method, promoting flexibility, loose coupling, and easier code maintenance.